Surely any paddle will do. Its all about the board, right? Wrong!

 More expensive, relatively fragile

-Chinook King, Jack and Silver are our premium paddles that combine usability with value for money.
-All are available in fixed and adjustable lengths and the Silver also comes in a 3-piece traveller version particularly suited to inflatable paddle boards.
-The Silver is our best value premium paddle and for most is the best paddle they will ever need.
-The King and Jack are even lighter and only differ in blade size
+Chinook Thrust are our premium paddles that combine usability with value for money.
+All are available in fixed and adjustable lengths and the Thrust 82 also comes in a 3-piece traveller version particularly suited to inflatable paddle boards.

 As the sport of SUP has progressed blade sizes/area have reduced and even experienced paddlers now prefer smaller blades and paddle at a higher cadence (rate).
 Again the cycling analogy is relevant, where it is possible to spin a huge gear on a bike at a slow rate it is generally recognised that a greater cadence in an easier gear is better.

-In our range the Chinook King and the Alloy Large are the only large area blades, all other (Chinook Silver, Jack, Alloy Small) are a medium area.
+In our range the Chinook Thrust 92 and 82 cover the rerquirements without blinding you with science and excessive choices.
+The double dihedral blade shape is particularly efficient for gripping the water without the 'fluttering that can effect some flatter blades.
 For most users the medium sized blades will be better, giving greater endurance and perhaps less chance of an injury (especially the notorious shoulder rotator cuff).
 For leisurely paddling the blade size is not critical as less power is being transferred through the paddle blade anyway.
+We have been using the Thrust 82 ourselves and can find no downside.

 What?
 Either round or oval are the options.
 Originally all shafts were round and now many are oval.
 Having an oval cross section increases the stiffness of the shaft so that it bends less during the paddle stroke.
-Sounds good, but too stiff a shaft (especially with a large blade) puts a lot of strain on the body, that’s why many of our paddles (Chinook Silver, Jack) use the optimal combination of a small or medium blade and an oval shaft.
-The Chinook King and Alloy Large both have large blades and oval shafts and we would recommend these for big, strong paddlers who crave power or paddle in a a more leisurely, relaxed manner when high power input is not being used.
+Sounds good, but too stiff a shaft (especially with a large blade) puts a lot of strain on the body, that’s why many of our paddles (Chinook Thrust use the optimal combination of a small or medium blade and an oval shaft.
 Our Blue paddle continues with a medium area blade and a round carbon shaft and has a slightly softer and more forgiving feel in use.All the other geeky stuff listed at the top is pretty much irrelevant to 99% of paddlers.
 If you plan to race at an elite international level then you made need to consider these factors.
-Otherwise practice, get fit, analyse your stroke and spend as much time on the water as you can, in a broad range of conditions.
+Otherwise practice, get fit, analyse your stroke a little and spend as much time on the water as you can, in a broad range of conditions.
 Oh, and enjoy!

 All prices are inclusive of VAT.
 Copyright © K-Bay Limited.
 All rights reserved.
 Company No. 4648557.
 VAT No. 807605925.